dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a1/README.md

 Based on the book *C++ Programming with Design Patterns Revealed*

+Built and tested with gcc version 4.6.3 (Ubuntu/Linaro 4.6.3-1ubuntu5).
+Run `make` to build the executables.

 #### Exercise 3.3
 > Write a class `Lines` that provides the following four operations on lines:
 > -test if two lines are parallel